Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - Aside from the taste, this is another reason why liquorice extract is used in many kinds of toothpaste and mouthwashes.

 - Liquorice reduces serum testosterone levels in females, and when used as a complement to traditional therapies, may help treat hirsutism (growth of facial, chest, and back hair in women) and polycystic ovary syndrome (enlarged ovaries and growth of small cysts around the ovaries due to hormonal imbalances).

 - May Reduce Cancer Growth

-- Studies have shown that licorice can control and reduce the growth of human breast cancer cells and rat colon cancer cells by promoting cell death.
+- Studies have shown that liquorice can control and reduce the growth of human breast cancer cells and rat colon cancer cells by promoting cell death.

-- Other studies show that licorice has anti-tumor activity.
-It reduces the toxicity caused by chemotherapy and also prevents tumor proliferation.
+- Other studies show that liquorice has anti-tumour activity.
+It reduces the toxicity caused by chemotherapy and also prevents tumour proliferation.

-- Licorice extract can also help in cases of chronic prostatitis, possibly by reducing inflammation, and prostate cancer, also by promoting cell death.
+- Liquorice extract can also help in cases of chronic prostatitis, possibly by reducing inflammation, and prostate cancer, also by promoting cell death.

 Other Health Benefits

 - Gastric Ulcers

 - Reports from the University of Maryland Medical Center site studies which suggest deglycyrrhizinated liquorice (DGL) may help reduce inflammation and irritation of the gut lining.